 Graduate Entry Programme

 MBBS Student Mentor

-Telomere biology; bone marrow failure; identification of disease genes; sickle cell disease; glucose-6-phosphate dehydrogenase deficiency
+Telomere biology; bone marrow failure; identification of disease genes; familial leukaemia

 Recent and ongoing research projects:

-- The genetic basis and pathophysiology of dyskeratosis congenita, aplastic anaemia, myelodysplasia and related disorders.
+- The genetic basis and pathophysiology of dyskeratosis congenita, aplastic anaemia and related disorders.

 Tummala H, Walne A J, Williams M, Bockett N, Collopy L, Cardoso S, Ellison A, Wynn R, Leblanc T, Fitzgibbon J, Kelsell D P, van Heel D A, Payne E, Plagnol V, Dokal I and Vulliamy T (2016) DNAJC21 mutations link a cancer prone bone marrow failure syndrome to corrupted 60S ribosome subunit maturation.
 Am J Hum Genet, 99: 115-124